Commuters are facing another round of painful rail fare hikes. Here's how to save money on your rail journeys.

 CPI is used as the approved benchmark for uprating benefits like the State Pension and it’s usually lower than RPI.

-However, RPI despite no longer being a National Statistic, continues to be used to determine things like train fares, even though the measure is not recommended by the ONS.
+Despite RPI no longer being a National Statistic, continues to be used to determine things like train fares, even though the measure is not recommended by the ONS.

 We've written more about the unfair way inflation is applied over here.